 This effect concerns analog signal resonances that can arise on analog signal traces due to signal reflection in an interconnect.
 In digital signals, this manifests itself as ringing, which appears as an underdamped signal superimposed in a digital signal.
 A severe ringing signal bouncing throughout a signal trace due to a large source/load impedance mismatch might cause involuntary switching in sensitive logic circuits, contributing to bit rate errors.

-Ringing arises due to a natural oscillation at the RLC resonance frequency in the trace that forms the interconnect.
+Ringing arises due to a natural oscillation at the RLC resonance frequency in the trace that forms the interconnect, although this depends on the length of the interconnect and the imepdance profile of the load.
 Remember that a digital signal essentially places a momentary impulse of voltage/current in the trace, effectively exciting a signal at the RLC resonance.
 Unless ringing is very intense, or unless it is extremely underdamped, the gate capacitance, input impedance, and the saturation level in a logic circuit are sufficient to prevent or suppress involuntary switching.
 The the rise time of the reflected signal and the amplitude of a ringing signal needs to be extremely large to cause involuntary switching.

 With analog circuits, the source of analog signal resonance is the same as ringing: impedance mismatch along an interconnect.
 However, the resonance produced by these two effects is different.
 Ringing in a digital signal arises due to a voltage/current impulse in the interconnect as the digital signal reflects.
 This excited signal slowly decays over time as the digital signal drops back to zero.
 In contrast, analog signals are continuously driven by an oscillator rather than by momentary bursts of voltage/current.